 What’s happening with the building project?

-Yolo Food Bank has purchased a 36,000 square-foot warehouse on a 2.9-acre lot in Woodland and plans to begin remodeling in the Fall of 2017.
+Yolo Food Bank has purchased a 36,000 square-foot warehouse on a 2.9-acre lot in Woodland and has begun remodeling as of the Fall of 2017.
 We have retained McCandless & Associates as our architect who will be designing the project and have hired Brown Construction, Inc. to make our vision a reality.
-The plan is for expanded dry storage, a larger volunteer re-pack room and cold storage space, a commercial kitchen and culinary arts center, and education spaces.
+The plan is for expanded dry storage, a larger volunteer re-pack room and cold storage space and education spaces.

 Why does the Food Bank need a new facility?